CHTC/chtc-website-source/README.md

 	pandoc hello.shtml --from html --to markdown > hello.md

 You'll still want to go through and double check / clean up the text, but that's a good starting point.
+Once the document is converted from markdown to html, the file extension should be `.md` instead.
+If you use the command above, this means you can just delete the `.shtml` version of the file and commit the new `.md` one.